2020 Nissan Altima Trim Levels with Comparisons & Configurations.

 Finally, the SL trim adds traffic sign recognition to its list of driver aids.
 This ensures that it always is displaying up-to-date information about speed limits on your commute.
 Although this trim does add a decent amount of features, many people may find they live without them.

-Compare the 2020 Nissan Altima SL vs Platinum Trim Levels.
+Compare the 2020 Nissan Altima SL vs Platinum Trims.
 What is the difference?

 The ultimate Altima is the Platinum.
 It once again offers you both engine choices.
 Yet again, the turbocharged engine can only be had with front-wheel-drive.
 This model does not have the same upgraded sports-tuned suspension that the SR does, however.
 With either engine, you are going back up to the 19" aluminum-alloy wheels.
 The other exterior upgrade involves the side mirrors, which gain a memory function.